 - Push the lever forward and turn the adjuster [A] to align the number with the arrow mark [B] on the lever holder. - OThe distance from the grip to the lever is minimum at number 5 and maximum at number 1.

 Brake Pedal Position Inspection

-Check that the brake pedal [A] is in the correct position.
-Footpeg [B]
+Measure the brake pedal position [A].

 Pedal Position